Renewable energy in Denmark: Growth from renewables

-The proportion of total Danish electricity generated by renewables rose between 2007 and 2014 from 28.1% to 57.4%.
-Total renewable electricity generation grew from 10.4 TWh in 2007 to 17.6 TWh by 2014, a rise of 69%.
-Since 2007 most of the growth in RE electricity generation continues to be the result of growing wind power generation (accounting for +56.9% of total generation growth), thermal generation from RE fuels added an additional 6.5%, Solar power has also made an impact as a new power source of an additional 597 GWh (5.7%) since 2012.
+The table above shows the proportion of total Danish electricity generated by renewables rose between 2007 and 2017 from 28.1% to 71.4%.
+Total renewable electricity generation grew from 10.4 TWh in 2007 to 21.0 TWh by 2017.
+Between 2007 and 2014 most of the growth in RE electricity generation was the result of growing wind power generation (accounting for +56.9% of total generation growth), thermal generation from RE fuels added an additional 6.5%, Solar power has also made an impact as a new power source of an additional 597 GWh (5.7%) since 2012.

-Reduction in fossil fuel generated electricity
+Fossil fuel reduction

 Renewable energy generation in Denmark increased from 10.4 TWh to 17.6 TWh between 2007 and 2014.
 Fossil fuel generation fell from 26.3 TWh in 2007 to 12.4 TWh in 2014.
 Electricity generated from renewables first exceeded electricity from fossil fuels in 2012 and again in 2014.

+Coal power, for example, has fallen from 90% of Danish electricity generation in 1990 to 42% in 2005 and 10% in 2020.
+Current (2023) plans anticipate a complete phase out of coal from the electricity and heat sectors by 2030.

+Forecasts

+The International Energy Agency's (IEA) Renewables 2022 forecast indicates that Denmark's renewable electricity capacity could nearly double, reaching 7 gigawatts (GW) by 2027, mainly driven by utility-scale solar photovoltaic (PV) projects financed via merchant revenues and bilateral contracts, alongside onshore wind expansion through repowering facilitated by auctions or corporate Power Purchase Agreements (PPAs).
+The report highlights the possibility of a 25% increase to nearly 10 GW with additional investment in subsidy-free PV projects and active market participation.
+Streamlining the permitting process and accelerating project commissioning are expected to contribute an extra 2 GW from solar and wind sources.